devicemxl/Maths-Bytes/Statistics/README.md

  - I develop the "translation" to python because the text is already in the public domain, and i think it fits the following rule:
     *The Freedom of Information Act (5 USC 552) was enacted in 1966.
 FOIA provides that any person has a right to obtain access to federal agency records, except to the extent that such records (or portions of them) are protected from public disclosure by one of nine FOIA exemptions or by one of three special law enforcement record exclusions.
 This right is enforceable in court.*
+ - To change the nature of excercises i use data of Chemical Residue reports for meat, poultry, and egg products from https://catalog.data.gov/dataset/

 *If you think I broke a rule, send me a message;*
 [*if you enjoy the work: bring me a cup of coffee via paypal =)*](https://www.paypal.com/donate/?hosted_button_id=TR2QL6CEDBBWL)